 - How does your company charge?
 In Singapore, some movers may charge by the hour, others charge by number of movers, number of trips, or even by weight or vehicles required.
 Clarify this and agree on a charging metric before engaging movers.

-- Are you a mover or a broker?
+- Is the professional a mover or a broker?
 A broker can’t give you a binding estimate.
-They can give you a ballpark figure, but the mover will be the one to give you an actual price.
+They can give you a ballpark figure, but movers will be the one to give you an actual price.

 - What are your payment terms?
 It is generally not advisable to engage movers who only accept cash or request for 100% money upfront as deposit.
 A reasonable deposit is about 25% of the total estimated moving costs, and payment of the remainder at the end of the moving project.

 - What are the items you will not move?
 Movers will likely not move or handle any hazardous items such as chemicals, aerosol cans, gasoline and volatile substances.
 Other things include personal documents, cash, coin collections, firearms and other weaponry, heirlooms, small antiques, and valuable electronics.